Transparency International ranks country second-worst for public sector corruption.

 Afghans losing faith in country’s political process after disputed presidential election

-She was also expected to meet with Afghan officials, US troops and international allies during her trip – her first to the country as secretary of state, the US state department said.
+Clinton met Rangin Dadfar, the Afghan foreign minister, shortly after arriving and was also expected to meet US troops and international allies during the trip – her first to the country as secretary of state.

 Many of those surveyed said that some warlords holding positions of power had spread insecurity and fuelled a lack of confidence in the government in Kabul.